mkazhdan/ExteriorPoissonRecon/README.md

 <dt>[<b>--radius</b> &lt;<i>tubular radius</i>&gt;]</dt>
 <dd>
-This optional non-negative floating point value specifies the radius of the tube (in units of curve diameter).<br>
+This optional floating point value specifies the radius of the tube (in units of curve diameter).<br>
 The default value for this argument is 1/64.
 </dd>